-How many times have you been asked to cut costs?
+How many times have you been asked to cut cost?
 How many times have you been asked to cut costs so deeply that it is beyond your comprehension?

 In those situations you can always use the Brute Force method.
 Hacking and slashing resources and expenses in this way often compromises the very capabilities, skills, morale and services that are keeping your company afloat in the first place.
 But it can be quick.

 But if you have the chance to deploy a proper Change Management program to drive the cost reductions or other improvements that you are looking for then you may have many more constructive opportunities in front of you.

 There are many different drivers of the need to change and cut costs!

 In some cases emergencies or extenuating circumstances force the need for immediate change in your business, your processes, your metrics and your organization.
 Your company may have lost a lot of money or your company may not have enough cash to keep the company running.
 Or there may have been a management change and new management wants to make its mark quickly.

 Those situations are often met with imposed and abrupt cost reductions.
 Senior management has made high level decisions on where to cut cost.
 There is often not a lot of discussion.
 The decisions can be viewed as uninformed.
 And in fact there is more often than not a lot of dissension.

 Most employees are told, not asked, what the cuts will be.
 And often there is a lack of appropriate communication.
 While many will understand the need for cost cutting the way in which the cuts are managed and deployed often results in severe degradation in morale.

 The Brute Force Approach certainly has an ability to make a rapid cut in costs.
 And there are certainly situations where it is necessary in order to ensure the company survives.